Updates

 What can you do as a patient?

 Know that while episiotomy used to be a very common procedure, it isn’t a routine part of most deliveries anymore.
-We encourage you to talk to your obstetrician or midwife about your concerns as you plan for your baby’s birth.
+We encourage you to talk to your obstetrician about your concerns as you plan for your baby’s birth.